walbourn/walbourn.github.io/_posts/2013-09-20-directx-sdk-samples-catalog.md

 <p>AdjustSound<br />-<br />VoiceManagement</p>
 </td>
 <td>
 <p>The DirectX SDK (November 2007) release was the last time the DirectSound samples were shipped.
-They can be found in the <a href="https://github.com/walbourn/directx-sdk-legacy-samples/tree/main/DirectSound">directx-sdk-legacy-samples</a> repository.</p>
+They can be found on <a href="https://github.com/microsoft/DirectX-SDK-Samples/tree/main/C%2B%2B/DirectSound">GitHub</a>.</p>
 </td>
 </tr>
 </tbody>